eghojansu/phpme/README.md

 - This plugin works based on Regex.
 If you feel this plugin sucks detecting your code, please let me know.

   [Submit issues][3].
-- We do not support multiple class declaration in one file.
-As we use regex to detect curly brace (`}`) as the end of class.

 ```sh